Narcissism, or Narcissistic Personality Disorder (NPD), is on the rise.

 Rather than helping to keep relationships peaceful and respectful, narcissists will often seek out ways to divide people and create discord.

-Not only do these divisions and problems allow them to take control of people and situations, it also helps them to create the kind of drama they revel in.
+These divisions and problems allow them to take control of people and situations, it also helps them create the kind of drama they revel in.

 If there is no drama happening then the narcissist cannot be the center of attention, so they will happily create this drama in order to shift the focus back to themselves.